 This is the portion of those who plunder us,

 And the lot of those who rob us.

 Everything that we have talked about, up to this point is reinforced in these last three verses of Isaiah 17.
 This is Gog and Magog.
 Unfortunately, for those of us who will be elsewhere in the world, the ‘rebuke’ referred to above (in verse 13) will be Ezekiel’s Fire:

 And I will send a fire on Magog, and on them that dwell securely in the isles; and they shall know that I am Jehovah.

-This chapter has never ceased to amaze me.
-This chapter foretells of the Nile drying up, Egypt becoming Christian and uniting in a confederation with Israel and Syria.
+Isaiah 19 has never ceased to amaze me.
+This chapter foretells of the Nile drying up, Egypt becoming Christian and uniting in a confederation with Israel and northern Syria (Assyria).

 No, it’s more than that.

 Actually, there really are no words to adequately describe how incredible all that sounds, from the viewpoint that we have today.
 Furthermore, since this prophecy has yet to be fulfilled, we must assume that this is also in our future.
 And as I’ve said before, we are in the Last Days, so there isn’t much future left for us to see all this happen.
 So, Isaiah 19 MUST play a part somehow in the Return of Jacob.